rikosintie/Discovery/README.md

 This project was created to make the discovery process for a network refresh easy, consistent and comprehensive.
 The discovery data can be used to create a change request, and cut over plan for the customer.
 The data is also valuable when troubleshooting any issues after a switch is replaced.

-The project currently supports the following devices:
+The project currently supports the following device types:

 - HPE Procurve
 - Cisco IOS